 For larger homes, you may find that a full spring clean needs a charging top-up.
 But both models come with a useful suite of accessories to tackle smaller jobs around the home, so you shouldn’t be frustrated by not having the right tool for the job.

 The Shark is heavier, though.
 At 5.7kg, it’s comparable to an upright corded vacuum rather than a cordless model.
-Find out if this weighs you down in the full Shark DuoClean first look review.
+Find out if this weighs you down in the full Shark DuoClean cordless review.

 Dyson cordless vacuum reviews – get our verdict on which is best

 We test cordless vacuums in the same way as corded models, so we can compare how effectively they clean against the plug-in versions.

 We’ve found that the very best models are up there with the best corded vacuum cleaners we’ve tested, so it is possible to replace your corded vacuum and still enjoy that deep-clean feeling.

 - Noise – cordless vacuum cleaners tend to be noisier than their corded counterparts, partly because they are currently exempt from the EU energy-saving regulations that limit noise levels on corded vacuums.
 Also, as the motor is often at hand height, rather than near the floor, the noise is quite literally more in-your-face than it used to be.

 - Maintenance – cordless vacuums need more frequent maintenance to maintain suction levels.
 The dust container is smaller, and the floorhead almost always contains a brush bar.
 Both these and the filters will need to be cleaned regularly to keep up suction.
 Check our guide to maintaining your vacuum for more.

 - Carpets –this is the biggest challenge for a cordless model, and most will need a higher power setting to get the best results.
 This can drain the battery more quickly.
 See our cordless vacuum cleaner Best Buys for our top picks.